lisa-marin/LMB-git-workshop/index.md

 ### Licencing.
 - Why do we licence?
 - Who are we licencing to?
+   - Treefinder: Example of licence restriction based on [politics](https://en.wikipedia.org/wiki/Treefinder#Controversy).
 * Couple of exercises:
        • Whiteboard brainstorming exercise – what software licences have you heard of or come across?
        • Allocate a licence to groups and get them to find a copy of it.
 Quick (3 min presentation of why